itsme-Sakshi/FitGuide/README.md

 <h1>FitGuide<h1>

 <p>FitGuide is a dynamic and interactive fitness website that provides a comprehensive guide to exercises for various body parts, such as shoulders, neck, chest, and more.
 The application allows users to explore a variety of exercises tailored to their selected body part.
-For each exercise, users can access graphical demonstrations and related YouTube videos to ensure proper form and technique.p<>
+For each exercise, users can access graphical demonstrations and related YouTube videos to ensure proper form and technique.</p>

 <h3>Features<h3>
 <ul>